 #!
 Title Textin order to retain the previous functionality.
 See Headings.

-- Since the specific layout for unnumbered chapters has been dropped, such chapters must all use
+Since the specific layout for unnumbered chapters has been dropped, such chapters must all use the

 ##!
 Chapter Nameformatting code instead of